AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Restrictions**
 >
 > Javascript rules can be used **only in trusted filters**.
-This category includes your own **User rules** and all the filters created by AdGuard Team.
+This category includes your own **User rules** and all the filters created by the AdGuard team.

 > **Compatibility with different versions of AdGuard**
 >